SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE3/README.md

 ## Step 2: Add the variable to the tfvars file

 Now we need to specify the entitlements we want to create to the `terraform.tfvars` file.

-We want to add the following entitlements to the subaccount in SAP BTP Trial landscape:

-- `sapappstudiotrial` application with the `trial` plan

-Open the `terraform.tfvars` file and add the following code:
+If you are creating subaccount in **SAP BTP Trial landscape**, open the `terraform.tfvars` file and add the following code:

 ```terraform
 bas_service_name = "sapappstudiotrial"